open/close all folders

 - Gonk: And his subordinates aren't better.

-- Horned Humanoid: When transformed.
-Can use a devastating, super-heated Horn Attack, but the horns doubles as Achilles' Heel since they're his power source as well.
+- Horned Humanoid: When transformed, he can use a devastating, super-heated Horn Attack, but the horns doubles as Achilles' Heel since they're his power source as well.

 - Large Ham: Especially when angry.